DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   - Member ``uint16_t min_mtu`` the minimum MTU allowed.
   - Member ``uint16_t max_mtu`` the maximum MTU allowed.

+* security: New field ``uint64_t opaque_data`` is planned to be added into ``rte_security_session`` structure.
+That would allow upper layer to easily associate/de-associate some user defined data with the security session.

 * pdump: As we changed to use generic IPC, some changes in APIs and structure are expected in subsequent release.